adicarlisle/QA-Core-Fundamental-Project/README.md

 ![Front end](images/frontend-front.png)

 Username, email and password are mandatory fields, first name and last name are optional.
 The password is saved to the database using bcrypt.

 ![Frontend register](images/frontend-register.png)

-A login page works and checks the bcrypt hash before logging in
+A login page works and checks the bcrypt hash before logging in.

 ![Frontend login](images/frontend-login.png)

 ### UML diagrams for database